 Best wine to pair with New York strip steaks

 Given the steak’s juiciness and flavor, a big red is in order.
-Sierra Castellano, director of merchandising, food, wine, and Stock Yards at Harry & David, says, “I would choose our Royal Crest Red blend or our cabernet sauvignon.
+Sierra Castellano, senior director of merchandising at Harry & David, says, “I would choose our Royal Crest Red blend or our cabernet sauvignon.
 Both wines are bold and complement steak nicely.”